Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 To keep sensative data - User Id, Passwords, ConnectionString etc.

 1. Download nuget package -> Microsoft.Extensions.Configuration.UserSecrets
-2. Then right click on (ProjetName).csproj file of your project(<--located in very bottom of the list of all files of our Project) --> then click Manage user secrets
+2. Then right click on (ProjectName).csproj file of your project(<--located in very bottom of the list of all files of our Project) --> then click Manage user secrets

 #### secret.json (file contains)